salesforcecli/plugin-packaging/messages/package_convert.md

 # definitionfile

-path to a definition file similar to scratch org definition file that contains the list of features and org preferences that the metadata of the package version depends on
+path to a definition file that contains features and org preferences that the metadata of the package version depends on.

 # longDefinitionfile

-The path to a definition file similar to scratch org definition file that contains the list of features and org preferences that the metadata of the package version depends on.
+The path to a definition file, similar to the scratch org definition file, that contains the list of features and org preferences that the metadata of the package version depends on.

 # wait